eXascaleInfolab/cardinal/README.md

 - Edit History: Any recent Version of `*-pages-meta-history1.xml` at https://dumps.wikimedia.org/wikidatawiki can be used. (see below)
 - JSON Dump: https://zenodo.org/record/3268725 (accessed at https://dumps.wikimedia.org/wikidatawiki/entities/20180813)

-Additionaly we provide the data for every intermediary step as download.
+Additionaly we provide the data for every intermediary step as download at .

 ### 1. Export Edits from Edit History